josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 This application provides details about the following:

-* Count, standard deviation, mean, min, max 45%, 50% and 75% for age, time, and pace
+* Count, standard deviation, mean, min, max 45%, 50%, and 75% for age, time, and pace
-* Group and count distribution for Age,  Wave and Gender
+* Group and count distribution for Age,  Wave, and Gender

 ```shell
 esru_numbers